-A recent example of our worksite efforts occurred in April of 2006, when ICE conducted the largest such worksite enforcement operation ever undertaken.
+Of course, a key component of our worksite enforcement efforts targets the businesses and industries that deliberately profit from the wholesale employment of illegal aliens.
+In April of 2006, ICE conducted the largest such worksite enforcement operation ever undertaken.
 This case involved IFCO Systems, a Houston-based company.
 ICE agents executed nine federal arrest warrants, 11 search warrants, and 41 consent searches at IFCO worksite locations throughout the United States.
 In addition, ICE agents apprehended 1,187 unauthorized workers at IFCO worksites.
 This coordinated enforcement operation also involved investigative agents and officers from the Department of Labor, the Social Security Administration, the Internal Revenue Service, and the New York State Police.
 The criminal defendants have been charged with conspiracy to transport and harbor unlawful aliens for financial gain (8 U.S.C.
 1324 and 18 U.S.C.
 371), as well as fraud and misuse of immigration documents (18 U.S.C.
 1546).